opsis-oxford/swc-python/_episodes/08-data-frames.md

 - "Select multiple columns or rows using `DataFrame.loc` and a named slice."
 - "Result of slicing can be used in further operations."
 - "Use comparisons to select data based on value."
+- "Split apply combine operations"
 - "Select values or NaN using a Boolean mask."
+- "Datetime indicies for operations on timeseries"
 ---

 ## Note about Pandas DataFrames/Series